barmin15/image-text-reader-py-library/README.md

 # Image Text Reader

-The `image-text-reader` library allows you to extract text from images using Optical Character Recognition (OCR) with the help of the `pytesseract` library and `Pillow` for image processing.
+The `image-text-reader` library allows you to extract hungarian text from images using Optical Character Recognition (OCR) with the help of the `pytesseract` library and `Pillow` for image processing.

+note: the current code only works if tessaract is set up for hungarian language pack

 ## Table of Contents